cfwheels/wheels-cli/docs/application-management.md

 # Application Management Commands

-The CFWheels CLI provides several commands for managing your application's lifecycle.
+The Wheels CLI provides several commands for managing your application's lifecycle.

 ## Init

-Creates a new CFWheels application.
+Creates a new Wheels application.

 ### Usage